WSUChem537/General/README.md

 # Useful-information
-This repo has introductory information for the Applied Computational Chemistry Course Chem 537 at WSU
+This repo has introductory information and submission scripts for the Applied Computational Chemistry Course Chem 537 at WSU

 Here is a list of useful tutorials: